domdaviesit/forkThis/README.md

-# Project Title
+# Project - Markdown

-## Forkthis Repo for Practice
+## Forked this Repo for Practice

-### Write your author name here. eg. By Nicole
+### By Dominic

 ### Description

-Create a description and fill it in here.
+A quick practise exercise to fork a repo and clone it to our systems.

 ## Languages used

-What languages were used for this repo:
-List them
+Markdown

 ### Known Bugs

-Are there any?
-If so what are they?
+Not yet

 ## License